hawtio/hawtio/examples/springboot-security/README.md

-# Hawtio Spring Boot 2 Example
+# Hawtio Spring Boot 3 with Spring Security Example

-This sample application shows how to run Hawtio with Spring Boot 2.
+This sample application shows how to run Hawtio with Spring Boot 3 and Spring Security.

 ## How to run